metosin/reitit/doc/basics/route_data.md

 ## Nested route data

 For nested route trees, route data is accumulated recursively from root towards leafs using [meta-merge](https://github.com/weavejester/meta-merge).
-Default behavior for colections is `:append`, but this can be overridden to `:prepend`, `:replace` or `:displace` using the target meta-data.
+Default behavior for collections is `:append`, but this can be overridden to `:prepend`, `:replace` or `:displace` using the target meta-data.

 An example router with nested data: